kaliop/ezdocker-stack/Readme.md

 *NB:* if you have never used Docker before, getting a basic knowledge of the commands used to start/stop/attach-to containers might be a good idea.
 There are plenty of tutorials available on the internet.
 This is a good quickstart: https://docs.docker.com/engine/userguide/basics/

+The apache container provides multiple virtual hosts attached to specific domain name patterns :

+* ez5 virtual host (*.ezdev) : used for eZ Publish 5 projects
+* ezplatform virtual host (*.ez6) : used for eZ Platform projects
+* ez4 virtual host (*.ez4): used for eZ Publish 4 (legacy) projects

+These virtual hosts are located in the config/apache/sites-available folders and mounted as volumes in the apache container, in docker-compose.yml.
+You can therefore change these virtual hosts to suit your project's need.

 ## Setting up the Environment (for 1st time execution)